nilsmehlhorn/blog/src/pages/posts/undo-redo/index.md

 [attractive product quality](https://en.wikipedia.org/wiki/Kano_model)
 towards a must-be one.
 People just expect this type of fault tolerance from any reasonably complex tool.
-Yet, as often in software development, growing user expectations can be bafflingly far from ease of their implementation.
+Yet, as often in software development, growing user expectations can be surprisingly far from ease of their implementation.
 In this post we'll be looking at how you might go about pulling it off in your next Angular app.